RicaBenhossi/learning/unit_test_with_pytest/README.md

 #### Reporter

-To use the approval properly, we need to pass the additiona argument `--approvaltests-use-reporter='PythonNative'` on the command line.
+To use approval properly, we need to pass the additiona argument `--approvaltests-use-reporter='PythonNative'` on the command line.
 Otherwise, it will raise a `RuntimeError: This machine has no reporter configuration`.
 We can configure it on pycharm as well:
 ![approvaltests_pycharm_setup.png](resources/approvaltests_pycharm_setup.png)